 There are 3 main types of resin.
 All work well for glow powders, but they vary in the time required to polymerize, toxicity, and properties after curing.
 The hardest and most scratch resistant is polyester resin, but it’s also the most toxic to work with and evolves a horrible smell.
 Polyurethane and epoxy resins are the other two types.
 They are not as hard as cured polyester, but the don’t have a strong smell.
 Resins can be clear or opaque.
 They all require a hardener or catalyst that is mixed with the resin to cause the polymerization reaction.
 You need to use a clear or translucent resin with glow powders.
 If light can’t strike the powder, it can’t glow.

-I use a clear 2-part epoxy resin made by Clear Cast that I got from Amazon.
-It’s easy to remove bubbles, has a nice long working time, and has no odor.
+I use Clear Cast 2-part epoxy resin.
+It’s easy to remove bubbles, has a nice long working time, doesn’t yellow with age, and has no odor.
 You can get resin online, at a craft store, or at a hardware store.
 Don’t buy giant containers unless you plan to burn through the resin.
 It only has a shelf life of about 6 months.

 The intensity and duration of “glow” depends on the chemical composition of the powder and its particle size.
 Larger particles glow more brightly than smaller ones, but they also appear more granular.
 Aluminates glow much longer and more brightly than zinc sulfide powders.
 White/invisible powders glow more brightly than colored powders.
 Generally, glow brightness/duration is: green > aqua > blue > white > violet > red, yellow, orange.
-I bought my powder from Glow Inc. I’ve also heard great things about United Nuclear and Glominex.
-They are all kind of expensive, but you don’t need a lot.
+Several companies sell glow pigment.
+It’s expensive, but you don’t need a lot.
 Glow powders are inactivated by water, so keep them dry.
 Don’t grind them or you’ll lose brightness.
 Make sure you get glow powder and not black light powder, which only glows under ultraviolet light.
 It’s cool too, but won’t glow in the dark.

 Make a Glowing Resin Ring